Ta-Nehisi Coates on Bridging Gaps vs. Drawing Lines

 And yet it does sort of lead to political power that is then wielded in a very, very different way within fairly short order.

+some lessons on how politics can work and like the give and the take of it.
 We've been sort of brought up the Civil War a bunch, but what do you take from this period?

-I don't, for instance, I don't hold JFK or RFK up, you know what I mean, as the people I would
+Politicians do things that I wouldn't do.
+I don't, for instance, I don't hold JFK or RFK up, you know what I mean, as the people out.

-that's like a separate thing from whether, you know what I mean,
+That's like a separate thing from whether, you know what I mean,

 why politics happens the way they do.